Rotary District 2000, Switzerland | Combat diarrhea in Ban Bo Ong and Wang Hin, Thailand, Thailand

 entire family.
 Equally important as having clean water to drink is also the availability of clean water for personal hygiene and cooking with.

-About 2 months after starting to use the filters, the Rotary Clubs involved in the project could see that the filters were very popular among the families and were indeed being used.
+About 2 months after starting to use the filter the Rotary Clubs involved in the project could see that the filters were very popular among the families and were indeed being used.
 The instances of diarrhea have virtually disappeared and the health of the population has improved substantially.
 In the wake of these experiences, the Thai Rotary Clubs are planning to equip up to 60 more villages with ceramic gravity filters.